 Coverage for Installation Costs

-They rarely pay the installation costs and other modifications at home that you may need to fit your walk-in tub in your bathroom, like accessibility modifications.
+It’s very rare that they pay the installation costs and other home modifications you may need to fit your walk-in tub in your bathroom, like accessibility modifications.

 For those with balance or mobility issues, stepping over the edge of a high bathtub into hot water can be difficult without risking injury.
 Tubs come equipped with safety features, such as seats, that allow users to take advantage of all their benefits while keeping themselves safe.